London Design Festival: Awards

-Each year a jury composed of established designers, industry commentators and previous winners choose recipients of the London Design Medals across four categories.
-Winners are chosen from a wide range of design disciplines and awarded for their contribution to their field.
+Each year a jury of established designers, industry experts, critics and commentators, as well as previous award recipients choose a new cohort of awardees across the four categories of the London Design Medals.
+The winners are selected from a wide range of disciplines and recognised for significant contributions to their respective fields.
+The inaugural medal was awarded to Zaha Hadid in 2007.

+The British equivalent of international design prizes like the Compasso d’Oro (Italy), iF Product and Red Dot (Germany), G-Mark Good Design Award (Japan), AIGA medal, National Design Awards, and Pritzker Prize (US), the London Design Medal is considered a “major award” in the field.

-Festival Director Ben Evans stated: "While there is no shortage of design awards, we wanted to do it differently.
+LDF's Ben Evans explains that, "While there is no shortage of design awards, we wanted to do it differently.
 So we took the Nobel Prize route – there's no shortlist, just a winner.
-So that means there's no losers either."
+So that means there [are] no losers either."

-The London Design Medal is created each year by jewellery designer Hannah Martin.
-The Medals feature a London bird, the Cockney sparrow, in flight.
+The prize medals themselves are created each year by jewellery designer Hannah Martin and feature a London bird, the Cockney Sparrow, in flight.